bids-standard/bids-website/docs/getting_started/tutorials/conversion/pet.md

 some scanners provide DICOM files (.dcm) and others use proprietary formats for example ECAT format (.v).
-In order to facilitate easy testing of data conversion across different PET file formats the [OpenNeuroPET project][OpenNeuroPET project] has compiled a bunch of phantom data from different scanner types and is distributing two examples [here](https://drive.google.com/file/d/10S0H7HAnMmxHNpZLlifR14ykIuiXcBAD/view?usp=sharing).
+In order to facilitate easy testing of data conversion across different PET file formats the [OpenNeuroPET project][openneuropet project] has compiled a bunch of phantom data from different scanner types and is distributing two examples [here](https://drive.google.com/file/d/10S0H7HAnMmxHNpZLlifR14ykIuiXcBAD/view?usp=sharing).